AlexYershov1/TinyFighter/README.md

 the correct order.
 The class has a member of Arena, which represents the stage (arena), m_statesSection -a member that represents the upper part of the window, containing life bars and mana (note: enemies dont display their bars).
 The class is also responsile for the view of the window.
+Note - in PlayerVsPlayer on one keyboard, the view follows player 1.

 Arena:
 Holds a vector of of the game objects.
-Responsible to search for collisions between objects and send to the multymethod class "Collision".
-There might be two players - playing one vs another.
+Responsible to create players, enemies and spacial attacks.
+This class calls to 3 main actions using polymorphism - move, check collisions and update.
+Move - moves all objects (players, enemies and spacial attacks).
+Check Collisions checks if two objects intersect, if so - calls the singleton "Collisions" to process collisions, using multymethods.
+Update - updates the animation of each object.
+Arena is also responsible for distinguishing if the game is online or offline and for that holds a static member, saving the mode (server, client or offline).

 GameObject:
 An abstract class which represents a game object.
-Holds a member of strite.

-MovingObject:
-Derived from GameObject, also an abstract class with a virtual function move.
+Mainly a member of sprite, a member for action (struct of enum and a direction).
+Has a pure virtual move function.

 Character :
 Derived from GameObject,  represents a character.
-A character can have special attacks, which are NonCharacter.
+A character can have special attacks.
 A character can attack and receive damage.

-NonCharacter:
-A non-living object, such as a fire ball, ice ball, and maybe also throwable objects, such as a rock.
+Character has a member of Animation, which is responsible for the animation of the character.
+The class implements the move function and update function.
+In addition, the class holds timers for actions to help determine the state of the caracter (disabled or not).
+A character holds a ManaAndHealth member, which represents the caracters states (with animation).

+Player:
+Derived from Character.
+A player receives its movements from a keys map.
+In an online mode, a player can be a puppet and receives its movements from a socket.

+Enemy:
+Derived from Character.
+An enemy receives a vector of players' locations and chases the closest player.
+If a special enemy - will try a special attack, otherwise, try to move closer to player and punch.
+Randomly chosing on which axis to move.
+Enemy has a difficulty, which determins how often it's "resting".

+Special Attack:
-A nonCharacter can move and deal damage.
+An abstract class, derived from GameObject.
+A Special Attack can move and deal damage.

 Player:
 Derived from Character.
 This is a player controlled by the keyboard